-Valentina Palazzi (S’15) received her B.Sc. and M.Sc. degrees in Electronic Engineering (magna cum laude) from University of Perugia, Italy, in February 2012 and 2014, respectively, where she is currently attending the Ph.D. program in Industrial and Information Engineering with the High Frequency Electronics (HFE) Lab.
+Valentina Palazzi (S’15) received the B.Sc. and M.Sc. degrees (magna cum laude) in electronic engineering from the University of Perugia, Perugia, Italy, in 2012 and 2014, respectively.
+She received the Ph.D. degree in industrial and information engineering from the University of Perugia in April 2018, where she is currently working as post-doc researcher with the High Frequency Electronics Laboratory.

-She was the recipient of the first place award in the Student Design Competition for Wireless Energy Harvesting, IEEE MTT-S, IMS 2016.
-She was also the recipient of the IEEE MTT-S Graduate Fellowship, 2017.
-Her research interests concern the design of passive transponders with sensing capabilities, radar front-ends, wireless power transfer technologies, additive manufacturing processes and conformal electronics.
+Her current research interests include the design of passive transponders with sensing capabilities, radar front ends, wireless power transfer technologies, additive manufacturing processes, and conformal electronics.

 Dr. Palazzi is a member of IEEE MTT-S TC-24 RFID Technologies.
 She was a recipient of the First Place Award of the IEEE MTT-S Student Design Competition on Wireless Energy Harvesting held at the International Microwave Symposium 2016.
 She was a recipient of the IEEE MTT-S Graduate Fellowship in 2017 and the recipient of the 2017 MTT-S Prize Italy Chapter - Central and Southern Italy.